Skip to main content

 3. Paying Cash to Agents: All MCC and State counselling fees go through official portals.
 Cash to agents = guaranteed scam.

-4. Believing "Guaranteed Admission" Promises: No private college can guarantee admission outside the merit system.
-If guaranteed admission is offered, it's either fake or violating capitation laws.
+4. Believing "Expert Admission Guidance" Promises: No private college can support your admission outside the merit system.
+If expert admission guidance is offered, it's either fake or violating capitation laws.

 5. Not Verifying Hostel/Mess Charges: Many private colleges advertise low tuition but force expensive in-house hostel + mess (often ₹4L+ extra per year).
 Verify before paying.